 Children in Libya are in danger

-A powerful storm in Libya caused two dams to collapse and catastrophic flooding in the northeast city of Derna.
-More than 3,500 people are reported dead, and 9,000 people are reported still missing.
+A powerful storm in Libya has caused two dams to collapse, causing catastrophic damage in the north-east city of Derna.
+More than 3,500 people are reported dead and more than 9,000 people are reported still missing.
 The city has a population of 100,000.

-Please donate if you can to our Libya floods appeal to help us reach children and families affected by these devastating floods.
+Please donate to our Libya floods appeal to help us reach children and families affected by these devastating floods.